Face masks mandatory until 12.01 am, Monday 17 May 2021. Please read our special conditions of entry before visiting us.

 Staff physical distancing

-Meal and meeting rooms for staff all have capacity limits in place - with signage installed and excess furniture removed - to encourage appropriate physical distancing.
+Meal and meeting rooms for staff all have capacity limits in place.

 Staggered working hours